What Should I Do If My Landlord Enters Without Permission? Know Your Rights

 - Entry required by a court order

-What does not count as a valid reason, in any jurisdiction, includes checking up on how you are living, satisfying personal curiosity about the property, or making unannounced visits as a way to pressure or intimidate a tenant.
-If a landlord cannot point to a specific, lawful purpose for the visit, the entry was not justified.
+What does not count as a valid reason anywhere: checking up on how you live, satisfying personal curiosity, or making unannounced visits to pressure or intimidate.
+If the landlord cannot point to a specific, lawful purpose, the entry was not justified.

 How Much Notice Is a Landlord Required to Give?